aileen-byte/Team14/personal statements/Phillippa.md

 <img width="511" height="1139" alt="image" src="https://github.com/user-attachments/assets/e902903a-b150-4657-993d-b45b022fb247" />

-My CU testbench caught a design error in the CU.
-PCSrc was set to Immediate, not Jump.
-This is proof that the use of these testbenches throught the project was crutial for proper implementation of our CPU.
+My CU testbench caught a design error in the CU: PCSrc was set to Immediate, not Jump.
+This demonstrates that using these testbenches throughout the project was crucial to the correct implementation of our CPU.

 <img width="448" height="377" alt="Screenshot 2025-12-11 at 09 43 42" src="https://github.com/user-attachments/assets/358a4a40-25bd-4335-8e08-9afcaa9b1ea2" />

-JAL set to branch PC instead of initalising a new jump PC.
+JAL was set to use the branch PC instead of initialising a new jump PC.

 <img width="446" height="143" alt="Screenshot 2025-12-11 at 09 44 10" src="https://github.com/user-attachments/assets/498ce554-eb33-42b1-8022-93b49daf70c1" />

-Another issue found was an error in which JALR was carrying stale control signals.
+Another issue I found was that JALR was carrying stale control signals.

-Our Control Unit initially failed several instruction tests because some outputs lacked default values, so stale control signals persisted and broke JAL, JALR and branch behaviour.
-We also wrongly coded the PCSrc constants and omitted an Immediate constant, causing incorrect PC selection and a compile error.
-After adding full default assignments and fixing the PCSrc encodings, all control signals were correct and the CU passed the full testbench.
-Venice also wrote a c++ testbench for final integration.
+Our Control Unit initially failed several instruction tests because some outputs lacked default values, allowing stale control signals to persist and break JAL, JALR, and branch behaviour.
+We also incorrectly encoded the PCSrc constants and omitted an Immediate constant, which caused incorrect PC selection and a compile error.
+After adding complete default assignments and fixing the PCSrc encodings, all control signals behaved correctly and the CU passed the full testbench.
+Venice also wrote a C++ testbench for final integration.

-After these fixes, my CU testbench now passes all directed cases for ADDI, BNE, JAL and JALR, and its waveforms match the expected PC and control-signal behaviour from the lecture slides.
+After these fixes, the CU passed all directed cases (ADDI, BNE, JAL, JALR), and the waveforms matched the expected behaviour from the lecture slides.

 ## ALU Testbench

-Though the ALU was written by Venice during the debugging stage I decided to make a fully comprehensive system verilog test to ensure full functionality within the ALU.
+The ALU was written by Venice.
+During the debugging stage, I decided to create a fully comprehensive SystemVerilog testbench to ensure full functionality of the ALU.

 <img width="421" height="1402" alt="image" src="https://github.com/user-attachments/assets/311b971a-bfb1-4dbf-accb-c3c40d725c5e" />

 This included directed tests for all operations (ADD, SUB, AND, OR, XOR), corner-case checks (overflow and masking), and a set of randomised ADD tests.
-I created a reusable `check()` task to automatically compare ALU outputs with expected values.
+I created a reusable check() task to automatically compare ALU outputs with expected values.

 During testing, I discovered a bug in the ALU: the Zero flag was being assigned twice, causing incorrect results for non-SUB instructions.
-I identified and fixed the issue by computing the Zero flag once from the final ALU output.
+I identified and fixed this issue by computing the Zero flag once from the final ALU output.
 After the fix, all tests passed under Verilator, confirming that the ALU behaves correctly and is ready for integration.
-Venice also wrote a c++ testbench for final integration.
+Venice also wrote a C++ testbench for final integration.

 <img width="672" height="411" alt="Screenshot 2025-12-11 at 13 54 34" src="https://github.com/user-attachments/assets/c9458910-dcfe-4c07-90db-9d3bd46eaa4c" />